Deepak0777A/Post-Comment-Management-System/README.md

 mvn spring-boot:run

-Or run the main class from your IDE.
+Or run the main class MiniBlogApplication.java from your IDE.

 4️⃣ Access the Application